 The Scout had a notoriously small hopper capacity, which made it annoying to smoke for extended periods as you’d have to refill it frequently.

-Although I’ve used a Duracell power generator (battery operated) to keep the Ranger going for an entire cooking session, and it worked great.
+You can use a generator if you don’t have an electrical outlet nearby.
+I’ve used a Duracell power generator (battery-operated) to keep the Ranger going for an 8-hour smoke, and it worked great.

 The Traeger Ranger weighs 54 pounds, which isn’t the lightest option on this list.
 However, transporting it is nearly effortless with the latches to keep the lid closed and the compact design.